 - Mindful eating will help digestion and curb overeating.

-- Try eating mindfully at least once a day; it will benefit you overall.
+- Try eating mindfully at least once a day; it will benefit you in the long run.

 - Coffee, tea, caffeinated soda, and energy drinks contain caffeine.

-- Though drinking caffeinated beverages are safe, it can get addictive at times.
+- Though caffeinated beverages are relatively safe, they can get addictive at times.

 - Too much caffeine may lead to insomnia, restlessness, digestive problems, high sugar level, and diuretic effect causing dehydration.4